 The goal of a root canal treatment is to remove the infected pulp from the canal and seal the remaining vacuum.
 The procedure may require multiple office visits if the decay is severe.
 We’ll start by taking an x-ray to see the extent of the infection and then numb the treatment area with local anesthesia.

 A plastic rubber sheet goes around the tooth to keep the treatment area free of saliva.
 We use a drill to create a hole to access the dental pulp.
 Using root canal files, we’ll remove all signs of infected pulp.
 If the infection was extensive, we’ll put medication in the canal and cover it with a temporary filling.
+Unfortunately, if the tooth is beyond saving, we may have to look into a tooth extraction.

 Once we eliminate all signs of infection, we’ll plug the empty root canals with gutta-percha, which is a rubber compound.
 Next, if needed, we replace the natural crown with an artificial one.
 If your tooth is in good shape, we’ll apply a permanent filling instead.